The Ultimate Guide to Web3 Events Tracking for Onchain Apps

 1. What is Web3 event tracking?

-Web3 event tracking is the process of capturing and analyzing user interactions both onchain (e.g., NFT mints) and offchain (e.g., page views, wallet connections) to understand behavior and improve growth strategies.
+Web3 event tracking is the process of capturing and analyzing user interactions across both onchain (e.g., NFT mints, token swaps, DAO votes) and offchain (e.g., clicks, form submissions, wallet connections) environments.
+It links every action to a wallet address, enabling teams to understand behavior, optimize funnels, personalize experiences, and measure growth.

 2. How is Web3 event tracking different from Web2 analytics?